 The script’s second parameter, etc.

-The name of the service being notified.
+Name of the service concerned.
 This variable is not present in host notifications.

-The service check’s check plug-in’s output (not for host notifications)
+Output of the service check’s check plug-in (not for host notifications)

 One of the words: